Skip to content

 Creating a Culture of Curiosity

 Curiosity isn’t a word that normally pops into our minds when we talk about leadership.
-We usually tend to focus on influence, or integrity, or competency.
+We usually tend to focus on influence, integrity, or competency.
 But I believe curiosity is a highly underrated skill.
 And just like any other skill, it takes practice to master.

 At its core, curiosity is the desire to learn or know about something.
 I think sometimes we confuse listening with curiosity.
 While being a good listener is a part of curiosity, it doesn’t stop with just asking questions.
 When you’re asking questions, you’re trying to get the other person to prove they know something.
 But if you’re curious, you’re trying to learn something.
 It leads with the goal of learning more.